Conditional Clifford-Steerable CNNs for PDE Modeling: Experiments

 \subsection{Results}

-\paragraph{Data efficiency} In the NS, SWE-1, MW3 and MW2 tasks, we investigate the data efficiency of the models by varying the number of trajectories they are trained on.
-Conditional CSCNNs show exceptional ability in learning system's dynamics, achieving the best results on all four tasks.
-As shown in Figure \ref{fig:performance}, the advantage granted by the expressive conditional kernels becomes apparent with only a few training trajectories.
-Moreover, owing to their improved expressivity, C-CSCNNs are able to leverage more training data significantly better than standard CSCNNs, or other baselines.
-In the SWE-1 task shown in Figure \ref{fig:performance_sw}, C-CSCNNs outperform state-of-the-art models such as Transolver or Swin-Transformer.
-By transforming consistently under the symmetries of the physical system, they are able to effectively capture the true governing dynamics, providing accuracy improvements even in highly transient regions of the simulation domain, visualised in Figure \ref{fig:error}.
+\paragraph{Data efficiency} In the NS, SWE-1, MW3, and MW2 tasks, we investigate data efficiency by varying the number of trajectories included in the training set.
+As shown in Figure~\ref{fig:performance}, owing to the recovered kernel bases, C-CSCNNs are able to leverage training data significantly better than standard CSCNNs.
+This improved expressivity makes them comparable to state-of-the-art baselines, as shown in Table~\ref{tab:mse_results_compact}.
+C-CSCNNs outperform all baselines on fluid dynamics tasks (NS, SWE-1) and achieve second-best performance on electrodynamics tasks (MW3, MW2) behind only Transolver.
+This suggests that the equivariance bias of C-CSCNNs provides a decisive advantage in more local dynamics such as fluid flow, while richer conditioning operators may be needed to match attention in more non-local settings like electrodynamics.

 \paragraph{Scaling} For the SWE-5 benchmark, we probed the scaling properties of our approach.
-Table \ref{tab:model_comparison} shows the relative $L^2$ error for the 5 step predictions (see Fig.\ref{fig:rollout} for a rollout example).
-In the small model regime (around \(10\)M), conditional CSCNNs significantly outperform even state-of-the-art models, such as CViT.
-When scaled up, despite being built on a simple ResNet architecture, they perform on par with leading approaches and exceed models significantly larger (such as FNO with $270$M and UNO with $440$M params), showing their potential for larger-scale modeling tasks.
+Table \ref{tab:model_comparison} reports the relative $L^2$ error for the 5 step predictions (see Fig.\ref{fig:rollout} for a rollout example).
+In the small model regime (around \(10\)M), C-CSCNNs significantly outperform even state-of-the-art models, such as CViT.
+We expect that the scalability of C-CSCNNs can be significantly improved by introducing more complex and expressive conditioning operators, which higher parameter models can better leverage.
+Nevertheless, the simple mean pooling setup already demonstrates potential, as our scaled variant (\(55\)M) performs on par with leading approaches and exceed models significantly larger (such as FNO with $270$M and UNO with $440$M params).

-\paragraph{Equivariance} To support our theoretical claims in Proposition \ref{proposition:T_equivariance}, we evaluated the equivariance of our novel convolutional layers against the original Clifford-Steerable convolutions.
-Table \ref{tab:relative-errors} shows the relative $E(2)$ equivariance error
+\paragraph{Equivariance} To support our theoretical claims in Proposition~\ref{proposition:T_equivariance}, we evaluated the equivariance of our conditional convolutional layers against the original Clifford-Steerable convolutions.
+For this, we measure the relative $E(2)$ equivariance error

-for the default, and conditional Clifford-Steerable convolutions.
-Up to numerical artifacts, conditional convolutions show relative errors similar to the default convolutions, providing an experimental validation of our equivariance proof.
+on single layer convolutions using the NS dataset.
+The original Clifford-Steerable convolution attains a mean relative equivariance error of $2.4\times10^{-7}$, while the conditional Clifford-Steerable convolution attains $3.4\times10^{-7}$.
+Up to discretisation error and numerical artifacts, these values are of the same order, providing an experimental validation of our equivariance proof.